behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 ---
 title: Core Concepts
-description: Lyft Data Core Concepts
+description: Edge iq Core Concepts
 slug: start/core-concepts
 sidebar:
   label: Core Concepts
   order: 1
 ---

-This page introduces the foundational elements of Lyft Data.
+This page introduces the foundational elements of Edge iq.
 Understanding these components will help you design and maintain efficient, reliable data pipelines.

 ## Server

-The Server is the control plane for Lyft Data.
+The Server is the control plane for Edge iq.
 It manages configuration details, tracks system health, and orchestrates the execution of Jobs across a distributed set of Workers.
 The Server also provides a central point for monitoring logs, metrics, and alerts related to pipeline activity.

 ### Key Responsibilities